guardian/frontend/README.md

 Start the Grunt build and watch for development changes (see the note on `grunt csdevmode` vs `grunt watch` [below](client-side-development)):
 ```
 grunt watch
 ```

-In another console, start Simple Build Tool (sbt).
-Note that you **must** start SBT with the supplied `sbt` script. *If you start SBT any other way the project will not run*:
+In another console, start Simple Build Tool (sbt) using the supplied `sbt` script.
+Note that if you start SBT any other way the project will not run.
 ```
 ./sbt
 ```

-It may take a while to start the first time.

-Once SBT is running (you'll know when you get a prompt), switch project by typing `project dev-build
+Once SBT is running (it may take a while to start the first time - you'll know when you get a prompt), switch project by typing `project dev-build
 `.
 Then compile and run the project locally by typing `run`.
 This also can take a while first time.